liferay/liferay-docs/develop/tutorials/articles/250-forms/01-forms-and-validation.markdown

 # Forms and Validation [](id=forms-and-validation)

-Creating forms is easy and flexible, thanks to @product@'s Form, input, and validation tags.
+Creating forms is easy and flexible, thanks to @product@'s form, input, and validation tags.

-The `<aui:form>` tag sets up the necessary code (HTML, JS), utilizes Liferay JavaScript APIs, calls the validation framework, and submits the form data to the back-end.
+The `<aui:form>` tag sets up the necessary code (HTML, JS), uses Liferay JavaScript APIs, calls the validation framework, and submits the form data to the back-end.

 The *input* tags (`<aui:input>`, `<liferay-ui:input-*>`, etc.) generate the necessary code (HTML, CSS, JS) to provide you with a consistent UI throughout your form.
-These tags also initialize the input's state( e.g. `value`, `disabled`, `readonly`, etc.).
+These tags also initialize the field's state (e.g. `value`, `disabled`, `readonly`, etc.).

-The `<aui:validator>` tag allows you to create validation rules for your form's input tags.
-This ensures that your users are entering the proper data in the format you expect, before it gets sent to the back-end for final validation and processing.
+The `<aui:validator>` tag lets you create validation rules for your form's input tags.
+This ensures that your users enter the proper data in the format you expect before it gets sent to the back-end for final validation and processing.

-The following inputs support validators natively:
+The following tags support validators natively:

 - `<aui:input>`
 - `<aui:select>`
 - `<liferay-ui:input-date>`
 - `<liferay-ui:input-search>`

-All other inputs can be validated using the method described in the [Adding Custom Validators in JavaScript](/develop/tutorials/-/knowledge_base/7-0/forms-and-validation#adding-custom-validators-in-javascript) section below.
+All other fields can be validated using the method described in the [Adding Custom Validators in JavaScript](/develop/tutorials/-/knowledge_base/7-0/forms-and-validation#adding-custom-validators-in-javascript) section below.